cognisant/Docs.DevelopmentProcess/README.md

 During the sprint, the team uses the Retrospective Trello board to record any points they think should be discussed at the retrospective.
 At the meeting, the team will review all of the discussion points added to the board.
 If necessary, the team will attempt to think of a systematic method of addressing a point raised.
-Often discussion points are simply something to keep in mind during future sprints, or a small problem that can be immediately addressed with a simple action.
+Often discussion points are simply something to keep in mind during future sprints or a small problem that can be immediately addressed with a simple action.

 Any possible process improvements agreed upon by the team will be trialled in a future sprint, then discussed and refined during that sprint's retrospective.